paniash/old-dotfiles/README.md

 Log out and log back in.
 You should have the same setup.

 ## Issues
-If you have any issues, please create an issue.
+If you have any issues, please create an issue in this repo.
 I will try my best to resolve it.

 ### Note to self
 This repository is a Git bare repository for the management of various config files.
 For more info refer this [website](https://www.atlassian.com/git/tutorials/dotfiles).